K-Pop Photocard Price Index — Korean Market Medians avatar

 • Asking-price index, not sold-price index.
 Statistics are computed over current (lowest) asking prices, not completed transactions.

 • Sample-based medians.
-Each run samples up to maxListings listings (newest first), so medians describe the current market surface, not the full historical order book.
-Raise maxListings for deeper groups.
+Each run samples up to maxListings listings spread across the full result depth, so medians describe the current market surface, not the full historical order book.
+The sample is representative but not exhaustive — always read median_price_ci_* alongside median_price_usd, and raise maxListings to narrow it.

 • artists is a keyword search.
 Results are grouped by the catalog's own labels (e.g. Seventeen, not SEVENTEEN), and a keyword can occasionally match cards of other artists; such stray groups are usually removed by minListingsPerGroup.